Culture and menstruation: Advertising

 Menstrual product advertising began in the early twentieth century.
 Early ads included print magazine campaigns from Tambrands Inc (Tampax), Kimberly-Clark (Kotex) and brands that have since been discontinued.
 Advertising for menstrual products outside the US began somewhat later.
 In Norway, SABA began openly advertising after the Second World War, driving a brightly colored bus around the country to provide information to consumers.

 Historically, menstrual product advertising has had to balance frankness and information with taboos and censorship laws against discussing or showing menstrual themes.
 Educational pamphlets and school outreach has been an important way of marketing to young consumers during the twentieth century.

 One common way that sanitary-product advertising avoids depicting menstruation is by pouring a blue, rather than red, liquid on the sanitary product to demonstrate its absorption.
 Historically, this has been due to strict censorship rules regarding menstrual product advertising.

+Courteney Cox appeared in a 1985 Tampax ad notable for making her the first person to use the word "period" in an American television commercial.

 In 2010, the Always feminine hygiene brand created the first feminine hygiene ad to ever feature a tiny red spot, representing blood.
 The ad was created by intern and artist William Chyr who was working at Always' advertising agency, Leo Burnett.
 Originally the ad was created for the intern's personal portfolio, but then it caught the attention of the chief creative officer at Leo Burnett, and was subsequently published as an actual ad.
 There was some controversy when the ad was first released.
 In June 2016 the presence of red blood in a UK Bodyform commercial was greeted with approval in social media for its attempt to challenge the stereotypical menstruation ad, by showing women who struggle despite bleeding from cuts, blows and bruises they receive while playing various sports.
 Later, Bodyform's owner, Essity, launched campaigns featuring blood-like liquid in the campaign "Blood Normal".